 The identities of Curry's clients have not been disclosed.

 Fossil fuel industry funding

 - "I do receive some funding from the fossil fuel industry.
 My company...does [short-term] hurricane forecasting...for an oil company, since 2007.
 During this period I have been both a strong advocate for the IPCC, and more recently a critic of the IPCC, there is no correlation of this funding with my public statements."

-Curry has clarified that this is the full extent of her ties to fossil fuel interests, and said she has no ties to organizations or individuals with an interest in delaying climate action, or to organizations working on behalf of such interests such as PR firms and "advocacy science" firms, or subcontractors of such firms.
+In a communication to SourceWatch, Curry claimed that this funding is the full extent of her ties to fossil fuel interests, and said she has no ties to organizations or individuals with an interest in delaying climate action, or to organizations working on behalf of such interests such as PR firms and "advocacy science" firms, or subcontractors of such firms.

 Curry believes the IPCC has done a bad job of characterizing uncertainty".
 She believes "skeptical scientists" have difficulty getting their papers published.
 She does not view herself as a climate hawk (one who judges that the risks of climate change are sufficient to warrant a robust response.) - though somewhat confusingly, she denies playing down the urgency of climate action: "I am saying nothing about that one way or the other".

-In September 2010, Curry started a weblog, Climate Etc., which takes the same "stress-the-uncertainties" approach taken by past efforts to thwart science-based policy actions, as documented by Naomi Oreskes and Erik Conway in their book Merchants of Doubt.
+In September 2010, Curry started a weblog, Climate Etc., which takes the same "stress-the-uncertainties" approach also seen in other efforts to thwart science-based policy actions, as documented by Naomi Oreskes and Erik Conway in their book Merchants of Doubt.